strvcom/strv-guidelines/git.md

 ## Commit Messages

-You have two options to choose from:
+- You have two options to choose from:

 ### Conventional Commits

-Simply follow the [`conventional-commits`](https://www.conventionalcommits.org) strategy.
-Following this convention allows other tools to extract meaningful data from your commits and in turn offer you
+- Simply follow the [`Conventional Commits`](https://www.conventionalcommits.org) strategy
+- Following this convention allows other tools to extract meaningful data from your commits and in turn offer you:

-- automatic semantic release versioning
+    - Automatic semantic release versioning
-- changelog generation
+    - Changelog generation
-- clear visibility into breaking changes
+    - Clear visibility into breaking changes

-Conventional commits can be optionally enforced (linted) using [`commitlint`](https://commitlint.js.org) and [`@strv/commitlint-config`](https://github.com/strvcom/code-quality-tools/tree/master/packages/commitlint-config).
+- Conventional commits can be optionally enforced (linted) using [`commitlint`](https://commitlint.js.org) and [`@strv/commitlint-config`](https://github.com/strvcom/code-quality-tools/tree/master/packages/commitlint-config)

-### General commit conventions
+### General Commit Conventions

-These conventions have been around for quite some time and provide a great baseline for your commit messages.
+- These conventions have been around for quite some time and provide a great baseline for your commit messages
 - Message should describe the changes well in the code
 - Follow [this commit message convention](https://chris.beams.io/posts/git-commit/)
 - Separate subject from body with a blank line